The Maltese Moon,

 and curtains lift the fabric of breath,

-until we become keepers in springtime hours
+until we become keepers in August's hours

-blaming the grandeur of moon,
+that bless the grandeur of devotion...

 and in the stillness of dusk

 deepening the fragrance of the sky,